urbancheese/Laptop-monitoring/README.md

 lightweight program that sends a notif to a discord webhook whenever laptop/pc is opened. (lowk made this last time when my laptop was stolen) did it in python instead of C++ is cause of simplicity

+note: do NOT move or delete the dist folder after running the setup script or windows task schedular will no longer be able to find the executable

 ##  Features
 .
 It runs immediately at startup, it will NOT be visible on taskmanager but it will be visible on task schedular to avoid the black cmd prompt that pops up